 Can Peer Support Work Online?

 It’s up to you whether you decide to provide peer support online, but there will be a few additional considerations, including how safe and secure your platform is and who will moderate it, if for example you run a group via Facebook.
+Always check the settings of these platforms so people aren’t left feeling exposed or vulnerable in any way.
 If providing via Zoom, for example, here are some safety considerations via Bedfordshire Police.

-One of the best things to do is some research, see what the need is in your area, what you feel you have to offer – and why – and whether you feel you have the time and capacity to do it.
+One of the best places to start may be to do some research, see what the need is in your area, what you feel you have to offer – and why – and whether you feel you have the time and capacity to do it.
 Don’t be surprised if it takes your idea or group a while to get up and running; if people are benefiting it will soon grow organically.
+Make sure you look after yourself too with regular, restorative acts of self-care.

 To get in touch about mentoring or peer support group training for your organisation, use the form below.